-Maintaining pH balance in the body through various body systems such as the acid alkaline balance of the blood is a delicate balancing act that requires understanding the importance of different pH levels in your body.
+Maintaining pH balance in the body through various body systems, such as the blood’s alkaline acid balance, is a delicate balancing act that requires understanding the importance of different pH levels in your body.
 An acidic stomach is crucial for the absorption of calcium which helps regulate blood pH levels and build healthy bones.

-While eating a diet high in alkaline forming foods such as leafy green vegetables is healthy, what is missing from the picture is understanding that the stomach is designed to have an acid pH and that alkalizing the stomach with baking soda and alkaline water can do more harm than good.
-The best way to get more alkaline minerals into the body is through eating foods high in the alkaline minerals which by the way the alkaline mineral calcium requires an acidic pH of the stomach for optimal absorption.
+While eating a diet high in alkaline-forming foods such as leafy green vegetables is healthy, understanding that the stomach is designed to have an acid pH is missing from the picture.
+Alkalizing the stomach with baking soda and alkaline water can do more harm than good.
+The best way to get more alkaline minerals into the body is by eating foods high in alkaline minerals.
+The alkaline mineral calcium requires an acidic pH of the stomach for optimal absorption.

 What is the pH of blood?

 The body tightly regulates the pH of the blood and ensures that it is slightly alkaline between a pH of 7.35 and 7.45.